alexandrezlima/documentations/docs/orbitcamera.md

 ## Getting started
 ### Unreal library
-First of all, download and add it to your project.
+First of all, download the Orbit Camera asset and add it to your project.
 You can find it in your `Unreal Engine Library`.

 ### How to use